mdabrowski1990/uds/docs/source/pages/messages.rst

    from uds.messages import NRC

-   # you can check whether value is enum member
+   # you can check whether value is NRC enum member
    NRC.is_member(value_to_check)  # returns True if value is member, False otherwise NRC.validate_member(value_to_check)  # raises an exception if value is not a member of the enum